gorbagana-dev/gorbagana-rpc/README.md

 This will create an ephemeral deployment with data in mounted volumes for development.

-**Note:** this will use a self-signed development certificate by default.
-Create a persistent deployment to use a trusted TLS cert.
+**Note:** this uses self-signed certificates by default for development.

 ```bash
 # 1. Fetch this stack repository